satyakranthi1/Kafka-Udacity/README.md

 ### Producers
 * Simulated train arraival events from sensors.
 * Simulated weather readings from old devices by producing events to Kafka using Kafka REST Proxy
-* Used Kafka Connect to extract station information from our PostgreSQL database into Kafka.
+* Used Kafka Connect to extract station information from PostgreSQL database into Kafka.

 ### Stream Processing
 * Used Faust Stream Processing to transform the raw Stations table ingested from Kafka Connect.
-* Used KSQL to aggregate turnstile data for each of our stations.
+* Used KSQL to aggregate turnstile data for each station.

 ### Consumers
-* Consumed the data in the web server that is going to serve the transit status pages to commuters.
+* Consumed the data in web server that is going to serve the transit status pages to commuters.

 ## Running and Testing

-To run the simulation, you must first start up the Kafka ecosystem on their machine utilizing Docker Compose.
+To run the simulation, you must first start up the Kafka ecosystem on your machine utilizing Docker Compose.

 ```%> docker-compose up```